 Zosia Mamet’s upstate New York cabin kitchen appears to be a traditional take on the two-tone trend—with the exception of one very important detail: The navy of the island carries over to the window trim, giving the view a punchy frame.

-Multicolored kitchen expert Dries Otten gave this space an unapologetically playful ’80s vibe with sky blue lower cabinets and a semicircle fire-truck red backsplash with an integrated vent hood.
-He finished the room with perforated blush doors and brushed brass trim, but even without those details, the two-tone moment shines.
+Kitchen expert Dries Otten gave this space an unapologetically playful ’80s vibe with sky blue lower cabinets and a jet black pantry.
+But the color story didn’t stop there: He also added a fire-truck red backsplash with an integrated vent hood.

-This Poland kitchen by design firm In Architekci makes use of different shades horizontally instead of vertically.
+This Poland kitchen by design firm In Architekci makes use of different shades vertically instead of horizontally.
 Lavender-hued cabinets flank a floor-to-ceiling pantry cupboard in a fresh minty shade, with hints of wood and pale pink popping up down the way.
 No matter how you choose to interpret the trend, it goes to show that rules are meant to be broken.